-If you feel that you have reason to believe that a friend, family member or neighbour is suffering from domestic abuse please dial 999 in an emergency.
+If you have reason to believe that a friend, family member or neighbour is suffering from domestic abuse, please dial 999 in an emergency.

-If you are a victim of DA you can find details of where to go for help and/or support and the different protection notices or schemes which are available to you at the bottom of this page and here.
+If you are a victim of DA, you can find further information on where to go for help and/or support, as well as the different protection notices or schemes available to you, on our dedicated DA support page.
+There are also useful links at the bottom of this page.

 Support for victims